Wadi Ara Gesher al HaWadi

 Since its establishment, the school has undergone substantial changes, increasing to accommodate hundreds of students from pre-kindergarten through 6th grade.
 The Gesher on the Wadi school attracts Jewish and Arab students from a variety of nearby and distant communities, including: Wadi Ara, Pardes Hanna-Karkur, and Zichron Yaacov.

-Hand in Hand’s Wadi Ara school is surrounded by a community of dedicated Hand in Hand parents, alumni, and friends that work to strengthen and promote the school’s status as a center for bilingual, inclusive, high-quality education.
+Hand in Hand’s Wadi Ara school is surrounded by a community of dedicated Hand in Hand parents, alumni, and friends that work to strengthen and promote the school’s status as a center for bilingual, inclusive, and high-quality education.
 The community supports several social and cultural activities, including family trips, an annual evening for grandparents, movie nights, a yearly environmental celebration, and many more recreational and community building programs.

 Civic and religious holidays and commemoration ceremonies represent opportunities for our Wadi Ara community members to share important moments with one another.
 Annual events planned by the Hand in Hand Wadi Ara community include an Iftar meal during the holy month of Ramadan, a Lag Baomer bonfire and potluck at Moshav Ben Ami, and an interfaith Sukkat Shalom celebration attended by families and religious leaders from across the community.